必威体育_手机足球投注-官网app下载

 ?

-There is growing interest in Japanese culture around the world, including society, thought, art, and popular culture.
-At the Department of Japanese Cultures, we approach the essence of Japanese culture from various angles with the guidance of faculty members who are familiar with various cultures and our own curriculum.
-We will develop human resources with a wide range of knowledge about Japanese culture, advanced Japanese proficiency, and an international perspective that can convey culture to the world.
+There is currently growing interest in Japanese culture around the world, including society, Japanese language thought, art, religious culture, popular culture, modern and contemporary literature, thought, history, manga, anime, and fashion.
+In Department of Japanese Cultures, we approach the essence of Japanese culture from multiple angles through the guidance of faculty members well versed in a variety of cultures and a unique curriculum.
+We cultivate talented people with a wide range of knowledge about Japanese culture, advanced Japanese language skills, and an international perspective that allows them to convey culture to the world.

 Department of Japanese Cultures Close-UP